vinc3m1/RoundedImageView/README.md

 If you know of a better method, let me know and I'll implement it!

 Also has proper support for:
-* All ScaleTypes (borders are drawn at view edge, not bitmap edge).
 * Borders
+* All `ScaleType`s
+  * Borders are drawn at view edge, not bitmap edge.
+  * Except on edges where the bitmap is smaller than the view
+  * Borders are **not** scaled up/down with the image (correct width and radius are maintained)
 * Anti-aliasing
 * Transparent backgrounds
 * Hardware acceleration